CampusLifePerspectives/CampusLifePerspectives.github.io/README.md

 - _What is a good meeting spot?_
 - _What is a good place to hang out?_
 - _Where do you often run into people you know?_
+- _Where do you and your fellow students feel at home?_

 ### Study Activities
 This theme is about the places around Lyngby Campus (inside or outside) you find is good for studying.